 The Legal Ombudsman scheme was set up by the Office for Legal Complaints (OLC) under the Legal Services Act 2007.
 Users of legal services are able to access an independent and impartial Ombudsman scheme to resolve disputes involving their lawyer.
 We are the single body for all consumer legal complaints.
-From January 2015 until April 2019 we also accepted complaints about claims management companies.
-This jurisdiction has now transferred to the Financial Ombudsman Service.

-The OLC is accountable to Parliament through the Lord Chancellor and is an arm's length body of the Ministry of Justice (MoJ).
-LeO also has a direct relationship with the Legal Services Board (LSB) which has various functions overseeing the Office for Legal Complaints.
+The OLC is accountable to Parliament through the Lord Chancellor and is an Arm Length body of the Ministry of Justice (MoJ).
+The OLC also has a direct relationship with the Legal Services Board (LSB) which has various functions overseeing the Office for Legal Complaints.